 The Rhinebeck Gazette,

-Rhinebeck, N.Y., August 14.
+Rhinebeck, NY, August 14.
 1936 "Halfway House , where a strange man finds final rest on his tortured journey through life . . .
 Halfway House, where, under the grim shadow of a sensational murder, opposites meet and clash — common peddler and financier, young housewife and cold society woman, struggling lawyer and millionaire debutante . . .
 Halfway House , where Ellery Queen, crime consultant to the world - at large, returns to his old love of pure and pungent deduction in what is unquestionably his most fascinating narrative of real people and subtle violence- to date — a modern Tale of Two Cities by the master mystery teller."
 The Mercury Week-end Magazine Section September 19.
 1936 - "Book Reviews Half-Way House, by Ellery Queen" by "Scribe" "I suppose everyone by this time knows the Ellery Queen mystery stories.
 Any one who does not can make a good start by reading "Half-Way House" and then going backwards through to rest.
 For I think that having read this one the reader is pretty certain to want to try the others.
 "Half-Way House" really begins when Bill Angel in his Pontiac coupe acting on certain instructions, halts at a lonely building outside New York, to meet his brother-in-law.
 And while he waits a woman's shriek startles him, followed by her appearance rushing from the building to jump into a magnificent car and drive away at furious speed.
 Bill then enters the house to find his brother-in-law on the floor dying from a stab in the chest.
 This is merely the setting for a very skillfully traced crime, the doer of which is hidden till almost the end.
 There are not many writers who can more success fully work up interest In the actual tracking of crime and maintain it through some 320 pages or so.
 It is in this direction that Mr. Ellery Queen has made his name and fame and each book that he writes comes with the same impact of skill and clever reasoning." |

-Above: Cover and page in the magazine Cosmopolitan June 1936, first publication of this story. |
+Above: Cover and page in the magazine Cosmopolitan June 1936, first publication of this story.
+Halfway House appeared in full in 1936's June edition of (Hearst's International) Cosmopolitan.
+Nash's Pall Magazine also owned by Hearst had published the story in 5 parts between May and September 1936. |

 Halfway House Translations: |